 A nanny share is when two families share a nanny.
 They employ a nanny either full-time or part-time, and split the cost.
 The nanny works for both families taking care of their kids, and generally alternates between the two houses to care for the kids and the household.
 Because the parents are sharing the nanny and getting less individualized care, they obviously get a significant discount.
 They are getting private nanny care at a 33% discount each!
 AND, the nanny makes 33% more than the going rate!
 It's a win-win.
 It's mutually beneficial....

 I'm telling you this happens ALL the time.
 When I've addressed this issue with parents, they have literally looked at me and said in a condescending tone, "Why would YOU get paid more than the going rate?
 That's crazy.
 That's not how a nanny share works."
 Even when I tried to explain why, they didn't budge.
 For some reason they thought they deserved a benefit, but I didn't.
 Which if I'm being completely honest, made me feel very degraded.
 It comes across as the nanny being lesser than the parents and not deserving of what's equal and fair.
 With all this said, I'm sure some parents reading this will still walk away thinking it's totally reasonable for the parents to benefit but not the nanny.
 Especially if their reason is they are just trying to make ends meet and doing the best they can.
 That's why there are more affordable options for childcare if you can't afford to pay a nanny in a nanny share what they deserve (i.e., home daycares).
 I want to make it clear that I have researched this issue to find the proper industry standard.
-I have spoken with nannies, parents/employers, and nanny agencies from all over, plus I work directly with a nanny agency so please trust I know what I'm talking about.
+I have spoken with nannies, parents/employers, and nanny agencies from all over.
 I work hard to provide accurate and fair information in each of my articles.

 So let's answer the question.
 Why would a nanny get paid significantly MORE than the going rate in a nanny share?
 Well, the answer is really simple.
 It's because the nanny has a harder job.